Voltage regulator: Electromechanical regulators

-In electromechanical regulators, voltage regulation is easily accomplished by coiling the sensing wire to make an electromagnet.
-The magnetic field produced by the current attracts a moving ferrous core held back under spring tension or gravitational pull.
+In electromechanical regulators, voltage regulation is accomplished by coiling a sensing wire to make an electromagnet.
+The magnetic field produced by the current in the wire attracts a moving ferrous core held back under spring tension or gravitational pull.
 As voltage increases, so does the current, strengthening the magnetic field produced by the coil and pulling the core towards the field.
-The magnet is physically connected to a mechanical power switch, which opens as the magnet moves into the field.
+The magnet is physically connected to an electromechanical switch, which opens as the magnet moves into the field and is set up to cause a downward adjustment in the voltage output.
 As voltage decreases, so does the current, releasing spring tension or the weight of the core and causing it to retract.
-This closes the switch and allows the power to flow once more.
+This closes the switch and produces a downward adjustment in the voltage output.

-If the mechanical regulator design is sensitive to small voltage fluctuations, the motion of the solenoid core can be used to move a selector switch across a range of resistances or transformer windings to gradually step the output voltage up or down, or to rotate the position of a moving-coil AC regulator.
+In a refinement, the motion of the solenoid core can be used to move a selector switch across a range of resistances or transformer windings or to rotate the position of a moving-coil AC regulator to gradually step the output voltage up or down.

-Early automobile generators and alternators had a mechanical voltage regulator using one, two, or three relays and various resistors to stabilize the generator's output at slightly more than 6.7 or 13.4 V to maintain the battery as independently of the engine's rpm or the varying load on the vehicle's electrical system as possible.
-The relay(s) modulated the width of a current pulse to regulate the voltage output of the generator by controlling the average field current in the rotating machine which determines strength of the magnetic field produced which determines the unloaded output voltage per rpm.
-Capacitors are not used to smooth the pulsed voltage as described earlier.
-The large inductance of the field coil stores the energy delivered to the magnetic field in an iron core so the pulsed field current does not result in as strongly pulsed a field.
-Both types of rotating machine produce a rotating magnetic field that induces an alternating current in the coils in the stator.
+Early automobile generators and alternators had a mechanical voltage regulator using one, two, or three relays and various resistors to stabilize the generator's output at slightly more than either 6.7 or 13.4 V to maintain the electrical system voltage as independently of the engine's RPM or the varying load on the vehicle's electrical system as possible.
+The relay(s) modulate the width of a current pulse to control the average field current in the rotating machine, (Note: Capacitors are not used to smooth the pulsed voltage as described earlier.
+The large inductance of the field coil stores the energy delivered to the magnetic field in an iron core so the pulsed field current does not result in as strongly pulsed a field.) which determines the strength of the magnetic field produced, which determines the unloaded output voltage at a given RPM.
+Both alternators and generators produce a rotating magnetic field that induces an alternating current in the coils in the stator.
 A generator uses a mechanical commutator, graphite brushes running on copper segments, to convert the AC produced into DC by switching the external connections at the shaft angle when the voltage would reverse.
-An alternator accomplishes the same goal using rectifiers that do not wear down and require replacement.
+An alternator accomplishes the same goal using rectifiers.

-Modern designs now use solid state technology (transistors) to perform the same function that the relays perform in electromechanical regulators.
+Modern designs now use solid-state technology to perform the same function that the relays perform in electromechanical regulators.